Exponential self-similar mixing by incompressible flows: Second example: Peano snake

-According to the general scheme for a quasi self-similar construction (\S\ref{ss:ass}), and to the specific combinatorial structure of our example (\S\ref{s:combin}), we have that, for times $T_n < t \leq T_{n+1}$, on each square of the tiling $\Til_{1/(2 \cdot 5^n)}$ the velocity field $u$ equals a rotated and rescaled translation of one of the velocity fields associated (according to the procedure in \S\ref{ss:contruC}) to the curves $\Gamma_1$ and $\Gamma_2$ in \S\ref{p:basiccurvesC}.
+\begin{parag}[Verification of Assumption~\ref{ass3} for $\boldsymbol{u}$] We first observe that, according to the general scheme for a quasi-self similar construction (see \S\ref{ss:ass}) and to the specific combinatorial structure of our example (see \S\ref{ss:keycomb}), for $T_n < t \leq T_{n+1}$ and on each of the tiles in $\Til_{1/(2 \cdot 5^n)}$, the velocity field $u$ agrees with one of the velocity fields $u_1$ and $u_2$ constructed in~\S\ref{ss:contruC} after a rescaling, a translation and possible rotation.

-We check that $u$ is in fact smooth on the entire $\R^2$.
-This fact implies Assumption~\ref{ass3} for any $s$ and $p$.
-The regularity in the interior of each square of the tiling $\Til_{1/(2 \cdot 5^n)}$ follows from the regularity of $u_1$ and $u_2$ (\S\ref{ss:contruC}).
-We are therefore left with checking the regularity across the boundary of $\Qone$, and at the interface between each pair of squares of the tiling.
+We next check that $u$ is smooth on the entire plane $\R^2$.
+This result will imply Assumption~\ref{ass3} for any $s$ and $p$.
+The regularity in the interior of each square of the tiling $\Til_{1/(2 \cdot 5^n)}$ follows from the regularity of $u_1$ and $u_2$.
+We are, therefore, left with checking the regularity across the boundary of $\Qone$ and at the interface between each pair of squares in the tiling.

-The combinatorial structure in \S\ref{s:combin} guarantees that, at every time, the rotated and rescaled translations of the curves $\Gamma_1$ and $\Gamma_2$ never intersect the boundary of $\Qone$: they intersect the boundary of squares of the tiling always at the interface with another square of the tiling, and never at the boundary of $\Qone$.
-Together with~\S\ref{ss:contruC}(b), this observation implies that the velocity field $u$ vanishes in a neighborhood of the boundary of $\Qone$, which ensures the regularity across the boundary of $\Qone$.
+The combinatorial structure in \S\ref{ss:keycomb} guarantees that, at every time, the rotated and rescaled translations of the curves $\Gamma_1$ and $\Gamma_2$ never intersect the boundary of~$\Qone$.
+Indeed, they always intersect the boundary of a tile that is adjacent to another tile, but never at the boundary of $\Qone$.
+Together with Property~\ref{ss:contruC.2} in \S\ref{ss:contruC}, this observation implies that the velocity field $u$ vanishes in a neighborhood of the boundary of $\Qone$, and therefore is regular there.

-The proof of the regularity at the interface between each pair of squares of the tiling is based on Lemma~\ref{s:locality}.
-We fix $Q' \in \Til_{1/(2 \cdot 5^n)}$ and call $\Gamma'$ the rotated and rescaled translation of one of the curves $\Gamma_1$ and $\Gamma_2$, which lies inside $Q'$ (see Figure~\ref{f:gluing}).
-We next fix one of the sides of $Q'$ that is intersected by $\Gamma'$ at its middle point and call it $\Sigma$.
-We call $Q'' \in \Til_{1/(2 \cdot 5^n)}$ the square which lies immediately across $\Sigma$, and call $\Gamma''$ the rotated and rescaled translation of one of the curves $\Gamma_1$ and $\Gamma_2$ which lies inside $Q''$.
-Then, the combinatorial structure in \S\ref{s:combin} guarantees that also $\Gamma''$ intersects $\Sigma$ at its middle point.
+It remains to prove the regularity of $u$ at the interface $\Sigma$ between two adjacent squares $Q'$ and $Q''$ of $\Til_{1/(2 \cdot 5^n)}$.
+We call $\Gamma'$ and $\Gamma''$ the rotated and rescaled translations of the curves $\Gamma_1$ and/or $\Gamma_2$ which lie inside $Q'$ and $Q''$, respectively (see Figure~\ref{f:gluing}).
+We have two possibilities: either the curves $\Gamma'$ and $\Gamma''$ do not intersect the interface $\Sigma$, or at least one of them does.
+In the first case $u$ is zero in a neighborhood of $\Sigma$ (again from Property~\ref{ss:contruC.2} in \S\ref{ss:contruC}), and therefore there is nothing to prove.
+In the second case, the combinatorial structure in \S\ref{ss:keycomb} guarantees that both $\Gamma'$ and~$\Gamma''$ intersect $\Sigma$ at its mid point, which we denote by $\tilde x$.